 Hospice is not a place you go to die.
-Hospice is a philosophy of care that focuses on patient comfort and quality of life rather than curing the person’s disease.
-Hospice is a choice for someone with a terminal illness and life expectancy of six months or less, based on the normal progression of the illness.
+Hospice is a philosophy of care that focuses on your comfort and quality of life rather than curing a disease.
+Hospice is a choice for someone with a terminal illness and a life expectancy of six months or less.

 Hospice care is typically in the patient’s home